‘Call Of Duty: World War 2’ To Headline Xbox One Scorpio’s 4K Showcase

 We can remember that Call of Duty has toyed with space combat concepts in its recent installments, which has gained disapproval from many Call of Duty fans.
 This has prompted the developer to “go back to its roots” and come up with a Call of Duty title that will bring back the gritty and dusty gameplay that fans first fell in love with.

-Based from previous Call of Duty reveals, Express puts the upcoming Call of Duty: World War II release towards the end of April or early May.
-Call of Duty: Infinite Warfare was unveiled on May 2, 2016; Call of Duty: Black Ops III on April 26, 2015; and Call of Duty: Advanced Warfare on May 1 2014.
+Based on previous Call of Duty reveals, Express puts the upcoming Call of Duty: World War II release towards the end of April or early May.
+Call of Duty: Infinite Warfare was unveiled on May 2, 2016; Call of Duty: Black Ops III on April 26, 2015; and Call of Duty: Advanced Warfare on May 1, 2014.

 Siempre me han gustado los #CallOfDuty basados en WW 2 pic.twitter.com/0HUNGKwVP8